Ciutadella , Beach & Holiday Guide

 Parking in Ciutadella

-There are several paid parking places as well as roadside parking meters ( blue bays ) Charges are very reasonable - see parking in Ciutadella and interactive maps
+There are several paid parking places as well as roadside parking meters ( blue bays ) Charges are very reasonable - see parking in Ciutadella and Interactive maps on this page

 Ciutadella - Beaches

 There are some beautiful virgin beaches within reach of Ciutadella.
 North is the dreamy double bays of Algariens.
-To the south are Son Saura ( Bus no. 66 from Ciutadella ) , Cala en Turqueta and Cala Macarella.
+To the south are Son Saura South , Cala en Turqueta/ Tailer and Cala Macarella ( no cars allowed during summer high season ) .

 Note that boat trips drop off passengers for 1-2 hours at these beaches, and that there is also a bus service and car parking all of which means these south west beaches can be the most crowded virgin beaches on the island.
 For car drivers there are helpful signs on the approach road roundabouts in Ciutadella so you can see if the car parks are already full.